-As you collaborate with your prospects, and work with additional members of the buying committee, you will need to validate that understanding multiple times.
-Ensure all details are captured, ideally in your CRM, so that a complete picture is developed throughout the sales cycle.
+As you collaborate with your prospects and work with additional buying committee members, you will need to validate that understanding multiple times.
+Ensure all details are captured in your CRM so that a complete picture is developed throughout the sales cycle.

-And, when prospects become customers, you use this information as part of success planning, and continue to maintain the information within your CRM.
+And, when prospects become customers, you use this information as part of succession planning and maintain the information within your CRM.